Autumnal Equinox: Letting Go

 It's worth noting that we feel these changes all the time, in different amounts of time, not only seasonally.
 All of nature does this.
 The moon is dark and grows and shines and then wanes and goes dark again.
 Our moods change in this way, cycling through joy and happiness to moodiness and depression.
 We become motivated and then we are lazy, then motivated once more.
 Women's bodies go through this process every month.
 Humans measure these cycles by days, months, years, but regardless, all of nature is constantly moving through these forms, in one way or another.
 It just happens to be a little more significant seasonally, because typically, everything surrounding us is shifting as a whole.

 Trees change color and let go of their leaves.
-The weather starts becoming colder.
+The weather becomes colder (well, if you aren't living in the current heat box that is Pittsburgh, like I am).
 Plants that were blooming in the summer begin to reach their final stages, getting ready to shrivel up, dying in preparation for winter.
 Mythologically, autumn is the time when Persephone leaves her mother, going back to Hades in the underworld, and nature grieves.

 We can't change this.
 There is no room for growth without going into darkness first.

 Breathing is an amazing, minute example of this - our lungs expand and collapse, over and over again.
 The more we inhale, the more we can exhale.
 The more we exhale, the more we are able to inhale.

 Everything about us works this way.
 Our creative energy, our sexual energy, our vitality, our ability to help others, our ability to give our gifts to the world.
 The more we give, the more we are able to receive.
 The more we are able to receive, the more we have the ability to give.

 But what happens if we don't keep that in motion?
 What happens when we let our breath stop flowing?

 We get stuck.
 We get depressed.
 We get stagnant.
 We choke.